The Best Man the World Could Ever Get

 A Gillette commercial just came out

 that created A LOT of controversy about what a man actually is and how he ought to behave.
-In short, I liked it, because it actually creates questions that MUST be answered in our country and the world, we live in.
-If it is true that men are not born, they are made then what is the model that we should follow to start “making” these boys into men?
+In short, I liked it because it actually creates questions that MUST be answered in our country and the world we live in.
+If it is true that men are not born, they are made, then what is the model that we should follow to start “making” these boys into men?

-The attributes of a man could be an extremely long list but using the example of Christ’s life let me give you TWO behaviors of a true biblical man.
+The attributes of a man could be an extremely long list, but using the example of Christ’s life, let me give you TWO behaviors of a true biblical man.

 It might seem contradicting to all that I just said but I wanted to start with this one on purpose.
 I observe this generation of men and my own generation as extremely weak and soft individuals.
 Our resilience and resolve to stand up against trials and tribulations is non-existent.
 We are offended easily if someone says something that hurts our feelings.
-We don’t seek the path that is difficult and challenging we love and enjoy the easy route.
+We don’t seek the path that is difficult and challenging; we love and enjoy the easy route.
 The shortcut.
-Why should we inconvenience our self when there is a much easier road we could take?
+Why should we inconvenience ourselves when there is a much easier road we could take?

 Real men don’t complain about their circumstances.
 They don’t seek the easiest road.
 They don’t get easily offended because they live in a glass house of sensitive emotions.

 Real men are tough because they sacrifice their comfort and convenience for the good of others.
 So, the next time the road ahead seems hard and overbearing.
-Don’t avoid it, embrace it.
-And thank God for the reminder that Jesus didn’t die so we could merely exist in comfort, but so we could live and struggle for His glory and His kingdom.
+Don’t avoid it; embrace it.
+And thank God for the reminder that Jesus didn’t die so we could merely exist in comfort but so we could live and struggle for His glory and His kingdom.

 Wait a second, so my Savior was beaten, mocked, and crucified for no reason whatsoever.
 He didn’t shed one tear and give up when it was hard but now, you’re telling me to be TENDER and gentle?

-That is correct, I most certainly am.
+That is correct; I most certainly am.

 Jesus KNOWS He is about to raise a dead man named Lazarus back to life again and all those present will be amazed on God’s power.
 But even in light of Jesus knowing what He is about to do, I found something incredibly powerful about the kind of man Jesus was.